danimtb/dasshio/README.md

  Have a look at [Service calls](https://home-assistant.io/docs/scripts/service-calls/) to know what services you can use and what you can do with them.

 ## How to install this Hass.io add-on

-To install this add-on, please, follow Home Assistant documentation on how to install 3rd party addons: https://home-assistant.io/hassio/installing_third_party_addons/﻿
+To install this add-on, please, follow Home Assistant documentation on how to [Install Third-party Add-ons](https://home-assistant.io/hassio/installing_third_party_addons/)

 ## Options example
 Here it is an example of a Dash Gillette used to toggle a light.
-Note you can add more buttons inside the "buttons" array.
+Note you can add as many buttons as you like inside the "buttons" array.

  - name: name of your device
  - address: MAC of tour device